 So, how does Ness Labs work?

-Ness Labs offers a blog and a free weekly newsletter, with articles at the intersection of neuroscience and entrepreneurship.
+Ness Labs offers a blog and a free weekly newsletter, with articles at the intersection of neuroscience and knowledge work.
 The best articles are available as thematic ebooks via the library.
 We also offer a free Chrome extension to remind people to take mindful breaks at work, with tips and links to corresponding research papers.
 Finally, we offer workshops, 1:1 coaching and consulting to individuals and companies.
 Get in touch if you are interested in working together.

 Do I need to become a member to benefit from Ness Labs?